Swollen Hands: 9 Possible Causes (& How to Treat)

 This condition can also cause pain, stiffness (especially in the morning), difficulty moving the affected joints, and sometimes fever.

-What to do: Treatment should be guided by a rheumatologist.
+How to treat: Treatment should be guided by a rheumatologist.
 A doctor may prescribe medications such as methotrexate, hydroxychloroquine, ibuprofen, or naproxen to relieve inflammation and improve quality of life.
 Physical therapy may also be recommended to keep joints flexible, strengthen muscles, and reduce pain.

 2. Carpal tunnel syndrome